-- 1. A sequence of either Biology I & II OR Anatomy & Physiology I & II: two courses of general biology (including zoology) for science majors, with laboratory OR two courses of A&P (I & II) - 2.
+- 1. A sequence of either Biology I & II OR Anatomy & Physiology I & II: two courses of general biology (including zoology) for science majors, with laboratory OR two courses of A&P (A&P I & A&P II) - 2.
 Chemistry: two courses of general chemistry for science majors, with laboratory. - 3.
-Physics: two courses for science majors, with laboratory. - 4.
+Physics: two courses for science majors, with laboratory.
+(Does not have to be calculus based physics) - 4.
 Statistics: one course from any discipline. - 5.
-Psychology: one course of introductory or general psychology AND one course of life span (developmental) OR abnormal psychology are preferred. - 6.
-Anatomy: one course of human or comparative anatomy (laboratory preferred) at the 300 or 400 level OR an upper level human biology course if the university does not offer this course. - 7.
-Physiology: one course of human or mammalian physiology (laboratory preferred) at the 300 or 400 level OR an upper level human biology course if the university does not offer this course.
+Psychology: Two courses; should be related to human psychology: recommended: general psychology, life span (developmental) OR abnormal psychology. - 6.
+Anatomy: one course of human or comparative anatomy (with laboratory preferred) at the 300 or 400 level OR another upper level human biology course. - 7.
+Physiology: one course of human or mammalian physiology (with laboratory preferred) at the 300 or 400 level OR another upper level human biology course.

 Note: Completion of prerequisite course work does not guarantee admission to the PT program at HSU.
-Six of nine prerequisite Science/Stat courses must be completed before a seat will be offered.
+Six of nine prerequisite Science/Stat courses must be completed before a seat offer can be considered.

 Additional Requirements